 In both those cases, the senders won their jobs.
 But what if they hadn’t?
-What if they had made a mistake in their thank you letters that killed their chance to get the job?
+What if they had made a mistake in a thank you letter that killed their chance to get a job?

 The Interview Thank You Nightmare

 Several years ago, I sent the perfect candidate out to a client to interview for her dream job.